Space-time as a structured relativistic continuum: General structure of Lagrangians and their field equations

+where $t^{k}{}_{l}$ denotes the canonical energy-momentum complex and $\mathcal{L}^{a}{}_{A}$ is the $\left({}^{a}_{A}\right)$-th Euler-Lagrange term.
 Equation (\ref{2.51}) means that any generally-covariant Lagrangian of the field $\phi$ depends on derivatives $\phi^{A}{}_{l,a}$ through their skew-symmetric parts, i.e., through the exterior differentials $d\phi^{A}$.
-Equation (\ref{2.53}) is equivalent to (\ref{2.37}).
-Equations (\ref{2.51}), (\ref{2.52}), (\ref{2.53}) imply that, just as in any generally-covariant theory, the energy-momentum complex is a curl modulo Euler-Lagrange terms,
+The second equation of (\ref{2.52-3}) is equivalent to (\ref{2.37}).
+Equations (\ref{2.51}), (\ref{2.52-3}) imply that, just as in any generally-covariant theory, the energy-momentum complex is a curl modulo Euler-Lagrange terms, $t^{l}{}_{k}=(D/Dx^{a})H^{la}{}_{k}-\phi^{A}{}_{k}\mathcal{L}^{l}{}_{A}$.
+Hence, we have the following strong conservation laws and ``Bianchi identities'':